 On May 11th Christ Our Anchor will continue their green-journey with a site assessment of the property through the One Water Partnership and the Anne Arundel Watershed Stewards Academy.
 Through this assessment Christ Our Anchor will learn all about the stormwater that flows through and off of their property, what pollutants it brings to and from the campus, and which solutions could be the most impactful towards helping green and clean their local waterways.

 These assessments can be an invaluable way to learn about stormwater, and how it can be best managed.
+Their incredible video is inspiring and great model for other congregations!

 To you, Christ Our Anchor, our hats are off!